EmilioCortesM/Titanic_Altair_Classification/README.md

-Visualizing the TITANIC dataset with Altair and creating a pipeline workflow to compare the different Machine Learning Models.
+Visualizing the TITANIC dataset with Altair and creating a pipeline workflow to compare  different Machine Learning Models.